-People can learn how to make lean from their peers, or they can search online for how-to documents.
-There are videos available that provide step-by-step instructions for those who wish to make their own lean.
-There are also online forums in which people discuss best practices for making lean.
-People who want to experiment might find it easy enough to do so.
-The information is widely available.
+It is easy enough to learn how to make lean from one’s peers or to search online for recipes.
+There are videos available that provide step-by-step instructions for those who want to make their own version of the substance.
+People also discuss best practices for making it in online forums.

 Lean’s Addiction Capability

-While some might think that it is strange or unusual for a person to drink cough syrup, especially when that person might have been very resistant to taking in such medication when they were younger and sick, those who use lean have good reason to experiment.
+While you might think it is strange for a person to drink cough syrup—especially when that person might have been resistant to taking the medication when they were younger and sick—those who use lean have a reason they experiment.

-According to the National Institute on Drug Abuse (NIDA), codeine (one component of the cough syrups used to make lean contain codeine, which is a narcotic.
+According to the National Institute on Drug Abuse (NIDA), codeine (one component of the cough syrups used) is a narcotic.
 This medication can help to soothe a cough, but it can also cause a dissociative state in which colors, sounds, and experiences become bended and unusual.
-A person who takes in lean might be pushed into a completely different reality, and that might be quite enticing to a drug experimenter.
+A person who uses lean might experience a completely different reality, and that might be quite enticing to someone who wants to experiment with drugs.

 Additional Lean Dangers

-When addiction experts discuss lean concerns, they often focus on codeine; however, there is another ingredient in lean that could cause a great deal of danger.
-That ingredient is promethazine.
+When addiction experts discuss lean concerns, they often focus on codeine; however, there is another ingredient that could cause a great deal of danger: promethazine.

-Promethazine, according to the U.S. National Library of Medicine, is designed to relieve allergy symptoms such as runny nose, watery eyes, and itching, which can be triggered by colds or other illnesses in addition to allergic reactions.
-It is commonly found in the cough syrups people use in order to pull together a batch of lean.
-This is a medication that can cause a variety of nasty side effects, including:
+Promethazine, according to the U.S. National Library of Medicine, is designed to relieve allergy symptoms, such as runny nose, watery eyes, and itching, which can be triggered by colds or other illnesses in addition to allergic reactions.
+It is commonly found in the cough syrups people use to mix a batch of lean.
+This is a medication that can cause a variety of negative side effects, including:

 - Slow breathing.

 Signs of Lean Abuse

-In order for families to intervene when people are using lean, they need to know what it looks like and how people who take the drug typically act and react.
-When these signs appear, families can take action and ensure that the abuse stops, before something catastrophic happens.
+For families to effectively intervene with someone who is using lean, they need to know what it looks like and how people who take the drug typically act.
+Then, when these signs appear, families can take action and ensure that the abuse stops before something catastrophic happens.